ipostnikov/kbot/README.md

 ## ⚙️ Requirements

-- Go 1.20+ installed on your system.
-- yt-dlp installed on your system.
+- Docker installed
 - A Telegram Bot Token (from [@BotFather](https://t.me/BotFather)).

-##  🛠️ Installation
+##  🛠️ Usage

+# Build using Dockerfile

 ### 1. Clone the repository